ebzzry/ebzzry.github.io/src/en/retrospect.md

 At one point, someone knocked on my door—it was Regret.
 Despite their seemingly pitiful state, I declined to let them in, no matter how persistent they were.
 I knew that the moment I let them in, he’d feel immediately welcome for themself, and feel comfortable around the place, as if it was theirs.
-Every time he knocked on my door, he asked if he was welcome.
+Every time they knocked on my door, they asked if they were welcome.
 I boldly said _“No.”_, every single time.
 I would have told myself that had I not done it, I would have not experienced the pain.
 This is wrong in many ways, because had I not done it, I wouldn’t be there in the first place, to ask that question.
 The ability to ask that question was a testimony to the experience.
 Hindsight is 20/20.